top of page

 • Peroxide mouth rinses daily: Can dry tissues; save peroxide for short, targeted use when directed.

-If you’re comparing affordable dentures Spokane and cleaning advice from generic sites, remember that local water chemistry matters—what works elsewhere can damage dentures here.
+If you’re comparing Affordable Dentures Spokane and cleaning advice from generic sites, remember that local water chemistry matters—what works elsewhere can damage dentures here.

 Fit & Comfort: How Hard Water Makes Sore Spots Worse

 Mineral scale roughens the surface, increasing friction and biofilm growth (including yeast linked to denture stomatitis).
 The result: redness, burning, and a “sandpaper” feel.
 Scale also disrupts the border seal, making suction inconsistent—so you use more adhesive, which then sticks to the scale and becomes harder to remove.
-A smart routine reduces the cycle:

 • Smooth surface = less friction